DeloitteHackathon/AnalyticsChallenge/README.md

 ##### Analytics
 * Data indentification and integrity
-* Analysis is relevant and results are easily reproducible
-* Code is well-structured and commented
 * Clearly state hypothesis
-* Sophisticated analysis is used where appropriate

 ##### Visualisations
 * Direct attention to the key message